 E-commerce site designs ultimately have the goal of driving sales but under that are various pieces that make users want to come back, explore and participate in your social network.
-There are many components that make people want to purchase, especially over the internet.
-Designing your site around these behavioral components will help bring in the most revenue to your e-commerce store.
+In addition, many components make people want to purchase, especially over the internet.
+Therefore, designing your site around these behavioral components will help bring in the most revenue to your e-commerce store.

-Research shows that reputation is the most important aspect of buying behavior.
-Consumers must trust the company or they will never make the purchase.
+Research shows that reputation is the most critical aspect of buying behavior.
+Consumers must trust the company, or they will never make the purchase.
 A design around trust will focus on reviews and social media.
 If you have a well-managed Facebook page, then link it to your site and post your feed for everyone to see.
 This will integrate potential consumers into a community and instill product trust.
 If your page is not well maintained, then it needs to be.
 Make it conversational but positive.
-Always highlight the good even if it is coming from a customer service event.
+Always highlight the good, even if it is coming from a customer service event.

 Some researchers propose to move from an e-commerce paradigm to one of social commerce.
-Salespeople, as a unit, are seldom trusted unless they can create a relationship with the customer.
+For example, as a unit, salespeople are seldom trusted unless they can create a relationship with the customer.
 The same goes true for a website that solely focuses on selling.
-Websites are social events and this is why great content is so important.
-The words on your site are what will engage your audience and they are the things that will be shared.
-If you cannot write powerful content yourself, hire a freelancer to do it for you.
+Websites are social events, and this is why great content is so important.
+The words on your site will engage your audience, and they are the things that will be shared.
+If you cannot write effective content yourself, hire a freelancer to do it for you.

 The factors that get people to make a purchase are interlinked and overlapping.
 A design around your experience blends components of trust and logic to highlight the company’s expertise.
-Consultant network Amwayuses a mix of product specifications, corporate history and customer testimonial to promote an image of expertise.
-The flip side of company experience is customer experience and the two need to come together.
+Consultant network Amwayuses a mix of product specifications, corporate history, and customer testimonial to promote an image of knowledge.
+The flip side of company experience is customer experience, and the two need to come together.
 It is when a customer enjoys learning from a knowledgeable company that a sale will be made.